Ranjandas/ansible-grafana/README.md

 Role Variables
 --------------

-Settable roles can be found at `defaults/grafana.ini.yml`
+Settable role variables can be found at `defaults/grafana.ini.yml`

 Example Playbook
 ----------------